 The M25 and city centre pests gluing themselves to roads and buildings, to relieve (maybe justify) they're lonely boring lifestyle's, should look at their own carbon footprint.

 I personally know four of the pests.
 Two from Insulate Britain and two from Extinction rebellion and they know that I know, there "low maintenance " gardens paved over with impervious concrete, tar and slabs, are almost plant free.
 Producing more carbon than they absorb.

-In the great big scale of things unless the world's worst polluter China wakes up to what the world are saying, praying and asking for, whatever we do to our gardens is not going to be enough.
-However, if we do our bit, it will help reduce the carbon we produce and release and may persuade China to do their bit.
-A better tactic than blocking roads in the UK?
-Why not try gluing yourselves to roads in China.
+In the great big scale of things unless the world's worst polluter China, wakes up to what the world are saying, praying and asking for, whatever we do to our gardens is not going to be enough.
+However, if we do our bit, it will help reduce the carbon we produce and release and may persuade the worlds worst polluter China, to do their bit.
+A better tactic for the afore-mentioned pests, Insulate Britain and Extinction rebellion, rather than blocking roads in the UK?
+Why not try gluing themselves to roads in China.

 Some simple changes to our gardens outlined in this article mean we Really can help by catching more carbon than we release.

 I'm going to cover the simple changes we can make to our gardens in this article.
 To keep it short and readable I will link to some of my other pages with more detail.

 These are some of changes we can make to our gardens to reduce our carbon footprint